Renting vs Buying a Home: Is House or Apartment Ownership Worth It?

 Buying a Home Creates Stability

 When it comes to buying a home, the cliché of putting down roots is true.
 Owning your residence creates a level of stability that’s hard to achieve through renting.
 This helps bring peace of mind when you want to stay in the same place for a long time.
 However, it also isn’t compatible with everyone’s lifestyles.
-If your job or other circumstances require you to move often, then the flexibility of a lease agreement can be preferable to a mortgage contract.
+If your job or other circumstances require you to move often, then the flexibility of a lease agreement can be preferable to a fixed rate mortgage contract.
 Some people just like to change where they live often, and that’s perfectly fine too.
-When buying a home, choosing to live there or rent it out for at least a few years helps avoid losing out on your unrecoverable purchasing and selling costs (you could even end up losing money).
+When buying a home, choosing to live there or turn it into a rental property for at least a few years helps avoid losing out on your unrecoverable purchasing and selling costs (you could even end up losing money).
 Before committing to a mortgage, it’s also often a good idea to try living in an area first to make sure that you really want to put your roots down there.

 Building Home Equity